DHRI-Curriculum/intro-python-workshop/frontmatter.md

 ## Abstract

-Python is a general-purpose programming language that is suitable for a wide variety of core tasks in the digital humanities.
-Learning Python fundamentals is a gateway to analyzing data, creating visualizations, composing interactive websites, scraping the internet, and engaging in distant reading of texts.
+Python is a general-purpose programming language suitable for a wide variety of tasks in the digital humanities.
+Learning Python fundamentals is a gateway to analyzing data, creating visualizations, composing interactive websites, scraping the internet, and engaging in the distant reading of texts.
+This workshop first introduces participants to core programming concepts such as data types, variables, and functions.
+Participants will then learn about basic control flow by writing small programs with loops and conditional statements.
+They will also learn to problem solve, and practice searching for answers and debugging scripts.
+The workshop wraps up by exposing participants to intermediate tools for further exploration.

 ## Learning Objectives